Toggle menu

 • the conditions

-In order to continue to support businesses, this Licensing Authority has determined not to charge for this particular licence.
+In order to continue to support businesses, this Licensing Authority has determined not to charge for any pavement licences which are granted up to and including 30 September 2025

-Pavement Licence Application - Enquiry Letter (Word doc) [61KB]
+Pavement Licence Application - Enquiry Letter (Word doc) [62KB]

 Conditions for all Pavement Licences (Word doc) [94KB]